rajivsam/Rinse_and_Repeat/docs/recipes/analytics/recipe_1.markdown

 ## Task Solution Description
-See the ITSM example in the [repository](https://github.com/rajivsam/Rinse_and_Repeat/tree/main/notebooks/ITSM), for example, the implementation of this recipe for a reference implementation for this recipe.
+See the ITSM example in the [repository](https://github.com/rajivsam/Rinse_and_Repeat/tree/main/notebooks/ITSM), for a reference implementation of this recipe.
 This implementation follows the template discussed in the <a href="{{ '/Rinse_and_Repeat/about/' }}">overview </a> section.
 Specifically:
 * The attributes that are relevant to the use case are first defined.

 * Inadmissible values for the attributes are defined first and processed next.
 In this implementation, inadmissible values are removed (processing choice), but this can depend on the noise type and a different processing choice can be made.
 For example, if an attribute is missing, an imputation for the missing value can be made.